 In Fedora –

 Fedora Linux uses dnf(Dandified yum) which is a fork of yum package manager.
 From Fedora version 22 dnf is the default package manager.
 To display the list of enabled repositories use –

 dnf repolist enabled

 That’s all for now.
-Here you learn the enabling repositories and listing them in the terminal.
-If you have any questions related to this topic then write to us in the comment section.
+In this article, you have learned to enable the repositories and listing them in the terminal.
+If you have any questions related to this topic then write to us in the comments below.